ropeamine/fxpfxbdupes/README.md

 # fxpfxbdupes
-identify and move duplicate fxp/fxb files rom the default Sylenth1 directory on macOS
+identify and move duplicate fxp/fxb files from the default Sylenth1 directory on macOS

 to run open Terminal and run the following command: